The First HIFA SMART Goal: Mobile Healthcare Information For All

 “By 2015, at least one telecoms provider, in at least one country, will endorse the vision of Healthcare Information For All, and will provide free access to essential healthcare knowledge in the local language, pre loaded on all new mobile phones they may sell and freely downloadable to all those who already have a mobile phone.”

-The mHIFA SMART Goal was proposed and will be led by the HIFA 2012-15 Challenge Working Group, which is specifically concerned with the health information needs of citizens, parents and children, in recognition of the huge (and largely unrealised) potential of mobile phones to meet basic healthcare information needs of citizens, parents and children.
-A draft concept note for discussion is available here
+The mHIFA SMART Goal was proposed and is led by the HIFA 2012-15 Challenge Working Group, which is specifically concerned with the health information needs of citizens, parents and children, in recognition of the huge (and largely unrealised) potential of mobile phones to meet basic healthcare information needs of citizens, parents and children.
+A concept note is available here

 The mHIFA SMART Goal was ratified by the HIFA Steering Group on 24 April 2013.
 The mHIFA goal is loosely defined and open to interpretation.
 Our intention is to identify, monitor and stimulate any current and future initiatives by HIFA members and others, which may serve to meet the healthcare information needs of citizens, parents and families.
 The HIFA 2012-15 Challenge Working Group is not itself aiming to implement a practical initiative.

 The role of the HIFA 2012-15 Challenge Working Group is to harness the power of our growing network to stimulate current and future initiatives by HIFA members and others.
-We shall:
+We are:

-1. collect information from HIFA members and others about relevant current and planned activities,
+1. collecting information from HIFA members and others about relevant current and planned activities,

-2. encourage sharing of experience and lessons learned, and
+2. encouraging sharing of experience and lessons learned, and

-3. agree indicators and monitor progress (see below).
+3. agreeing indicators and monitor progress (see below).

 We invite your comments and suggestions on what is currently being done already in relation to the mHIFA SMART Goal, and ideas on how we can accelerate progress.
 Please join the HIFA2015 forum and we shall collate your inputs.